 Remember, these legitimate giveaways only come from their official Twitter account.
 Sometimes they even have design contests because you can design your own Cash Card.

 Investing in stocks & Bitcoin

 You can also make money on Cash App by investing in stocks and Bitcoin.
 You can buy and sell both, although offerings are limited.
-Again, there are no guarantee with investments; you can lose all your money just as easily as having your portfolio go up $100.
+Again, there are no guarantees with investments; you can lose all your money just as easily as having your portfolio go up $100.

 However, Cash App makes it very easy to get started, which is usually the hardest part for people.
 So get started here (if you’re interested), and then once you gain some confidence, transition to a platform that’s 100% dedicated to investing.
 M1 Finance has more functionality and better investment options than many investment firms, so be sure to check them out.

 Cash App offers a referral program where you get a bonus each time you refer a friend.
 At this time, you get $5 for every friend that you refer to Cash App, and they get $5 as well.

 You can find your referral code by opening up the Cash App, tapping on your account profile icon, and clicking the “Invite Friends, get $5” to send them a text or email to sign up.

 Remember: This is what you used when you signed up for Cash App.